stephane71183101/Stephane-Book-a-Course/obstacles.md

 This file describes difficulties and approaches to solutions in the course of the development of the project.

+For more information about the project, please check the readme.md file.

+Prôject delivery date: 03.03.2022, 15:30

 ## Starting point of the problem

 Validation was first created for text fields using functions, with arrays among others.